CMU-18740/gem5-tutorial/part2/part2_3_events.md

 }
 ```

-Now, when we run gem5, the event should fire 10 times, and the
+Now, when we run rebuild and gem5 with the HelloExample debug flag, the event should fire 10 times, and the
 simulation will end after 1000 ticks.
 The output should now look like
 the following.